SumitxThokar/Power-BI-/README.md

  <img src="https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/drilldowndonut.jpg">

 ## Day 20 of Learning Power BI.
-:writing_hand: On my journey of Learning Power Bi, I visualized more of advanced charts i.e Infographic chart, Sankey and Word cloud.<br>
+:writing_hand: On my journey of Learning Power BI, I visualized more of advanced charts i.e Infographic chart, Sankey and Word cloud.<br>
 - Infographic charts: visually appealing charts that help to communicate information in a clear and concise manner.
 - Sankey diagram: a flow diagram that represents the flow of information or materials between different stages or entities.
 - Word cloud: a visualization that displays the most frequently occurring words in a dataset as bigger and bolder text.